-#2 Updated by Michael Stopp about 2 months ago
+Updated by Michael Stopp over 2 years ago

 Related yes, but not the same thing.
 In #73630 it's about whether there should be flexform data or not, while in this issue it's about the inner consistency of such data.
 But they are certainly related, because they both deal with flexform data, that doesn't accurately reflect the current configuration of a plugin.

 Updated by Jonas Eberle over 1 year ago

 There is a CLI command to clean up "zombie" data:

 Keeping or removing data from old data structures is also a question with "CType switching" (https://decisions.typo3.org/t/switchable-ctypes-how-to-solve-consistency-issues/660) - there are different oppinions if it is useful or harmful...

 Updated by Michael Stopp about 1 year ago